Oregon Republican Party: Antislavery origins

 The politics of the Oregon Territory were largely dominated by the generally states' rights Democratic Party with a vocal pro-slavery component.
 Only weak opposition came from the Whigs and their nativist Know Nothing cousins.
-A serious opposition first began to emerge in the aftermath of the bitter and costly Rogue River Wars of 1855 to 1856, centered around the growing anti-slavery sentiment nationally and increasing threat that the Democratic Party would hasten the expansion of slavery in Oregon.
+A serious opposition first began to emerge in the aftermath of the bitter and costly Rogue River Wars of 1855 to 1856, centered around the growing anti-slavery sentiment nationally and the increasing threat that the Democratic Party would hasten the expansion of slavery in Oregon.
 Opposition to the Democrats gradually coalesced around the fledgling Republican Party that was intent upon slavery's limitation.

 A first convention of Republicans in Oregon was held in May 1856 at the Lindley schoolhouse in Jackson County, with the gathering called for the nomination of candidates to appear on the June 1856 territorial ballot.
 The convention also adopted a resolution declaring that while Congress had no power over the existence of slavery in states in which it already existed, outside of such state jurisdictions federal power should be exerted to prevent its introduction.

 Throughout 1856, antislavery sentiment continued to grow in Oregon, with Republican clubs springing up around the state.
 Republican county conventions were held in Clackamas, Washington, Marion, Linn, and possibly one or two other locales around the state.
 Representatives of these county gatherings were then assembled at a territorial organizing convention held in Albany on February 11, 1857, which adopted the official name "Free State Republican Party of Oregon" for the organization.
 A platform for the new political party was announced, emphasizing the indissoluble nature of the United States, opposition of the expansion of slavery to free territory, prohibition of polygamy, construction of a Pacific railroad to link Oregon with California, government effort to improve the navigability of rivers and harbors, and admission of Oregon to the United States only as a free state.